-Before starting my doctorate, I worked as a full-time social media manager and content writer for New York University's Center for Data Science, where I translated the faculty's published research about artificial intelligence and natural language processing into accessible terms for the public.
+Before starting my doctorate, I worked as a full-time social media manager and content writer for New York University's Center for Data Science, where I translated the faculty's published research about AI and natural language processing into accessible terms for the public.
 These interests continue to shape my academic career, where I not only engage with the digital humanities as much as the historical past, but also use digital tools to place academia in contact with the wider public.
 I also like books and films that explore the possibilities of digital technology.
 Some of my favorites are Black Mirror's "San Junipero," "Bête Noire," "White Bear," and "Striking Vipers" (in that order); Kogonada's After Yang; Liu Cixin / 刘慈欣's trilogy The Three-Body Problem / 三体 (with a special interest in The Dark Forest book); and the Matrix series.

 Digital Archives